Pumpkin Pie Cookies

 - Let them dry overnight.

-I really like these little cookies.
-I think adding two to a cookie box will make the perfect Thanksgiving treat for my guests.
+I really like these little cookies and I think adding two to a cookie box will make the perfect Thanksgiving treat for my guests.
 If you make a bunch of the pie slices, you can add them to a jar with a cute little tag that says, “Gather Together, Give Thanks, & Eat Pie,” or maybe “May the Pies Ever Be In Your Favor!”